chase-manning/treasure-hunt/README.md

-# :pirate_flag: Treasure Huny App :pirate_flag:
+# :pirate_flag: Treasure Hunt App :pirate_flag:
 This repo is for the App used in Chase's Treasure Hunt.
 This is a multi stages treasure hunt based in Takapuna, Auckland, New Zealand.
 It consists of various riddles and challenges for the goal of finding the hidden treasure!
-You can view the app live by [clicking here](https://treasure-hunt-b8400.web.app/)!.
+You can view the app live by [clicking here](https://treasure-hunt-b8400.web.app/)!

 ## :technologist: Technology
 This is a Progressive Web App built in React.